 When it comes to internships and study abroad, China has something for everyone!
 From traditional Chinese opera to a world-class film industry, art museums to multimedia electronics, open air stall to splendid stores and restaurants—the possibilities are endless in China.

-Discover the magic of Beijing, Shanghai, or Hong Kong through hands-on internships, immersive courses, and field trips while studying abroad in China.
+Discover the magic of Shanghai or Hong Kong through hands-on internships, immersive courses, and field trips while studying abroad in China.
 Get ready to experience China’s ancient culture and natural wonders through excursions outside the cities, as well.

-Intern or study in China and enjoy the experience of a lifetime with IES Abroad!
-Apply now.
+Intern or study abroad in China and enjoy the experience of a lifetime with IES Abroad!